 Two legendary peaks are the Table of the Three Kings and the Ori Peak.
 From the imposing Table of the Three Kings at 2,428 metres of altitude, we can make out the pre-Pyrenean mountain ranges and French valleys, among others.
 The second, known as the most westerly “two-thousand” metre mountain in the Pyrenees, offers exceptional view over the Irati Forest and even over the Moncayo mountain range and the Cantabrian Sea.
 From the Pikatua Viewpoint, located on a diversion to the right of the road that joins Roncal to Salazar, the panoramic view is equally as impressive, this time over Irati and the Ori Peak. (read more)

 Located to the east of Roncal, it is a patchwork of small villages with carefully tended architecture and a wide variety of landscapes; forests such as the Irati Forest and expansive grazing pastures to the north, and impressive gorges to the south of the valley such as those in Lumbier and Arbaiun.
+It also has strong traditions, like Orhipean, a recreation of how people lived in the valley 100 years ago.
 Here are our suggestions of some places to stop:

 One of the most enchanting and picturesque towns in the Navarran Pyrenees.
 A large part of its charm is due to its picture-perfect surroundings, with its medieval bridge, its narrow cobbled streets, well-tended majestic houses along the river, and its impressive church-fort.
 Here you can also get to understand the ecosystem and the way life is lived in the valley thanks to its Nature Interpretation Centre. (read more)